 The result is an excellent project performance, which could positively contribute to the goal.

 Social intelligence enables leaders to create an atmosphere of goodwill and openness, which facilitates productive and effective work to the greatest possible extent.

 When recognizing people’s negative emotions, a leader has to help manage these emotions through their own role model so the harmful effect caused by negative emotions can be successfully minimized by creating a friendly atmosphere.

 It should be noted that effective leaders never manage to build their team with ideal members fully meeting their high requirements; but leaders are quite capable of transforming their team’s conscience, helping them fight their uncertainty and fear that occur from time to time.

 This capability plays a special role during a period of change when an effective leader has to use their maximum effort and talent to persuade people that changes are necessary to help them fight their doubts and fears.

 Social intelligence is highly useful in the process of business negotiations and meetings.

-Understanding people’s ‘vis-`a-vis’ emotions helps a leader keep their ground and suggest mutually acceptable solutions.
+Understanding people’s ‘vis-`a-vis’ emotions help a leader keep their ground and suggest mutually acceptable solutions.

 Here are four recommendations aimed at developing one’s social intelligence: 7

-Practice to identify the emotions of people around you during business meetings, conversations, conferences and in every-day communication.
+- Practice identifying the emotions of people around you during business meetings, conversations, conferences and in every-day communication.